Project Director: Robin Brumfield (brumfiel@njaes.rutgers.edu)

 Award Amount: $39,128

-The seminar series will be delivered online while the farmer-to-farmer forums will be online in the winter and on-farm during the summer.
-Individual technical assistance to program participants will be available in any format.
-Risk management education will be provided through MOFGA’s comprehensive Maine Farm Resilience Program (MFRP), as well as a la carte to any advanced-beginning or established farmer.
+on-farm engagements.
+Individual technical assistance to program participants was available in any format.
+Risk management education was provided through MOFGA’s comprehensive Maine Farm Resilience Program (MFRP), as well as a la carte to any advanced-beginning or established farmer.

 4. So You Want to Own Rural Land: Maryland Ag Land Legal Project